neuroinformatics-unit/python-cookiecutter/docs/source/index.md

 :link-type: doc
 :text-align: center

-Guidelines on How to Contribute.
+How to improve the cookiecutter
 :::
 ::::